-In the past I leveraged many different note taking tools.
-Each offered one benefit over the other but never became core elements to how I achieved my tasks and goals.
-Recently, I found a tool and system to help me maintain knowledge in a hierarchy.
+In the past, I leveraged many different note-taking tools.
+Each offered one benefit over the other but never became core elements to achieve my tasks and goals.
+Recently, I found a product and system to help me maintain knowledge in a hierarchy.
 I learned this by stumbling upon Tiago Forte, Marie Poulin, and Notion.
 I can review and learn at my leisure with this personal knowledge base.
-Synthesis and research are important to me now that I am in a product management role.
+Synthesis and research are core to me now that I am in a product management role.
 This system has been the most beneficial in creating a learning habit.
-It enables me to revisit where I started the week and reevaluate whether I want to continue on my current path.
+It enables me to revisit my daily practices.

-Marie Poulin records herself using notion with the PARA method which I also have adopted and tweaked.
-I started using PARA with OneNote and I am a heavy note taker using an iPad and Apple Pencil with GoodNotes.
-I write with a pencil to concentrate and think through ideas in meetings, focus, and pay attention.
+Marie Poulin records herself using Notion with the PARA method that I also have adopted and tweaked.
+I started using PARA with OneNote.
+I am a heavy note-taker using an iPad and Apple Pencil with GoodNotes.
+I write with a pencil to concentrate and think through ideas in meetings, focus and pay attention.
 I would rarely review my written notes.
 Most or many of them are incomprehensible over time.
-If there is a doodle I can remember the point of the drawing no matter how crude it is.
-With guidance from Marie Poulin’s videos I have developed a system that is working for me.
+If there is a doodle, I can remember the point of the drawing no matter how crude it is.
+With guidance from Marie Poulin’s videos, I have developed a system that is working for me.
 I continue to use my iPad for note taking but only when a laptop in a meeting would be a distraction.

 My current structure in Notion:

 - Resonance Calendar